PARTHIB-DEB/POSTGRES-Basics/README.md

   SELECT column_1,column_2 FROM table_name ;
 ```

-Arranging a specific column/s (by ascending/descending order)
+Arranging the whole table on  specific column/s (by ascending/descending order)

 ```bash
   SELECT * FROM table_name ORDER BY col_1,col_2;